This function projects SDM models to new scenarios

 usually would be on of the classes (factor vector with presences and pseudoabsences).

-, three ensembles are currently implemented.
+When ensembles is set to TRUE, three ensembles are currently implemented.

 mean_occ_prob is the mean occurrence probability, which is a simple mean of predictions,